kamapu/vegtable/README.md

 ```

 Note that the access is done as in a `data.frame` object.
-Herewith the indexes in the square brackets will be referred to the slot `head`
+Herewith the indexes in the square brackets will be referred to the slot `header`
 in the `vegtable` object.

 For geo-referenced plots, there is an option for a quick display on